Boston (band): Departure of Delp; Walk On (1989–1996)

-By spring 1990, Scholz was back in the studio working on the band's fourth studio album.
-Later that year, Delp told Scholz he wanted to concentrate on other projects, and might not be available for some time.
+After the Third Stage Tour in 1988, Delp left Boston and formed RTZ with Barry Goudreau, releasing the Return to Zero LP in July 1991.
 With Delp's departure, Scholz was then the last remaining original member.
 Before he left, Delp co-wrote with Scholz and David Sikes the song "Walk On", which eventually became the title track of the new album.

-Delp subsequently joined Barry Goudreau's new band, RTZ.
-Scholz eventually replaced him with vocalist Fran Cosmo, who had been in Goudreau's previous band Orion the Hunter.
+Scholz eventually replaced Delp with vocalist Fran Cosmo, who had been in Goudreau's previous band Orion the Hunter and sang on Goudreau's 1980 solo album.

 For the second album in a row, and for the second time in a decade, Scholz's work was delayed by renovations to his studio.
 In the end, eight years passed between Third Stage and Walk On, which was released in June 1994.
-Walk On was certified platinum by the RIAA, and reached No. 7 on the Billboard Top 200 Albums chart.
-Unlike Boston's previous albums, it failed to chart in the top 5.
+Walk On was certified platinum by the RIAA, and reached number seven on the Billboard Top 200 Albums chart.
+Unlike Boston's previous albums, it failed to chart in the top five.
 It produced one hit single, "I Need Your Love", which was widely played on some rock radio stations.
-Delp reunited with Boston at the end of 1994.
+Wanting to tour the album, but finding that no one could sing the classic songs other than Delp, Scholz asked Delp to rejoin Boston at the end of 1994.
 Their first appearance was for two benefit shows at the House of Blues on December 12–13, 1994, in Cambridge.
-The band also handed a check of $5,000 to Globe Santa and another check of $5,000 to Operation Christmas in Fall River.
+The band also handed a check for $5,000 to Globe Santa and another check for $5,000 to Operation Christmas in Fall River.

-The group, with Delp now back in the band, toured in the summer of 1995 with both Cosmo and Delp combining vocals.
-By that time drummer Huffman had been replaced by Curly Smith, who was previously with Jo Jo Gunne.
-Following the conclusion of the "Livin' For You" tour in 1995, Scholz announced that a greatest hits album would be released.
+The group toured in the summer of 1995 with Cosmo and Delp combining vocals.
+By that time, drummer Huffman had been replaced by Curly Smith, who was previously with Jo Jo Gunne.
+Following the conclusion of the Livin' For You tour in 1995, Scholz announced that a greatest-hits album would be released.
 Initially planned for release in August 1996, the album was pushed back to a 1997 release date.